AyushSehgal/git_workshop/README.md

 To check if your answers are correct run the `check_results.py` file in the `validate` folder.
 If you are in the `src` folder, run `python ../validate/check_results.py`.

 ## Submission
 Now that you have verified that your answers are correct, lets actually get all of this up on github so you can refer to this yourself later.
-You should NOT push to the existing repo that you cloned from because everyone doing this project shares that repo.
-Treat that repo as the skeleton, something that you never push to.
+You should NOT push to the existing repo that you cloned from because everyone doing this project shares that repo (you should not be able to anyways since you should not have collaborator privileges).
+Treat that repo as the skeleton, something that you can never push to.
 So we would have to create our own personal repositories and add that as a remote repository onto our local repo.
 So lets do the following:
   1. Go to github and click the plus sign on the top right near your profile.
 Click `New Repository`.
 You should now see this menu:  ![Create New Repo](assets/new_repo.png)
   2. In the above menu, name the repository: `[your_first_name]_gitworkshop` and set it to `Private`, leave the checkboxes unselected and hit create.
   3. Now we have to use `git` to connect this `remote` repository to our local one.
 What command do you think we need to use to do this?
 Use that command to `add` this empty repo you just made to your local folder.
 Name the remote repo `[your_first_name]` and to get the `url_link` of this repo click the code dropdown.